SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: ScenarioCLIP

-The ScenarioCLIP architecture consists of three visual encoders $f_{V,G}$, $f_{V,O}$ and $f_{V,R}$ and three text encoders $f_{T,G}$, $f_{T,O}$ and $f_{T,R}$, each dedicated to extracting features at different levels--global, object, and relation respectively from visual and textual inputs derived from the Action-Genome dataset (Figure \ref{fig:main_drawing}).
-All encoders are initialized with pretrained CLIP weights (\verb|openai/clip-vit-base-patch32|~\cite{radford2021learningtransferablevisualmodels}), providing a strong general-purpose vision-language prior that is then specialized for scene-, object-, and relation-level semantics during ScenarioCLIP training.
-In particular, the object and relation encoders are trained on single-object crops and relation-focused regions, respectively, which specializes them for recognizing objects and relations in holistic scenes.
+To demonstrate SCLARO's utility and establish baseline performance for future work, we propose ScenarioCLIP, a hierarchical tri-level VLM trained and evaluated on the dataset introduced in \cref{AGD}.
+ScenarioCLIP consists of three distinct visual encoders $f_{V,G}$, $f_{V,O}$, $f_{V,R}$ and three distinct text encoders $f_{T,G}$, $f_{T,O}$, $f_{T,R}$, extracting features at the global, object, and relation levels respectively (\cref{fig:main_drawing}).
+All encoders are initialised with pretrained CLIP weights (\texttt{openai/clip-vit-base-patch32}~\cite{radford2021learningtransferablevisualmodels}), providing a strong general-purpose prior that is specialised for scene-, object-, and relation-level semantics during training on the SCLARO dataset.
+The global encoder is trained on the full image, while the object and relation encoders are trained on single-object crops and relation-focused regions respectively, specialising them for fine-grained recognition.